 Dieters who heard the name “pasta” rated the offering as less healthy than the dieters who heard the name “salad.”
 The name made no real difference in ratings of healthfulness to the non-dieters.

-In the marketplace, fruit chews are in fact candy chews, colored potato chips might be called veggie chips, milkshakes might masquerade as smoothies, and sugar water is called flavored water.
-Research indicates this tactic increases consumption intentions among dieters.
+In the marketplace, some fruit chews are in fact candy chews, colored potato chips might be called veggie chips, milkshakes can masquerade as smoothies, and sugar water is called flavored water.
+These name choices increase consumption intentions among dieters.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.